 Can HAARP create a hole in the ionosphere?

-According to the HAARP website, “No. Any effects produced by HAARP are miniscule compared with the natural day-night variations that occur in the ionosphere.
+According to the HAARP website, “No. Any effects produced by HAARP are minuscule compared with the natural day-night variations that occur in the ionosphere.
 Several ionospheric layers completely disappear naturally over a whole hemisphere during the evening hours.
 HAARP can’t come close to producing this effect, even in the limited region directly over the site.”

 What effect will HAARP have on the Earth’s magnetic field?